Search

 GPU Support

-MediaPipe supports GPU computing and rendering nodes and allows to combine multiple GPU nodes and mix them with CPU-based nodes.
+MediaPipe supports GPU computing and rendering nodes and allows a combination of multiple GPU nodes and mixing them with CPU-based nodes.
 There are several GPU APIs on mobile platforms (OpenGL ES, Metal, Vulkan).

 There is no single cross-API GPU abstraction.
 Individual nodes can be written using different APIs, allowing them to take advantage of platform-specific features when needed.
 This enables GPU and CPU nodes to provide advantages of encapsulation and composability while maintaining efficiency.